Logo, MacQueen's Quinterly

 Bellevue, WA (2006)

-Since 2019 she has served on the Senior General Advisory Board for The Best Small Fictions, now published by The Sonder Press.
+Since 2019 she has served on the Senior General Advisory Board for The Best Small Fictions, formerly published by Sonder Press (four volumes: 2019-2022) and now published by Alternating Current Press.

 Tara L. Masih, award-winning editor and author of books such as Field Guide to Writing Flash Fiction and My Real Name is Hanna (among others), founded The Best Small Fictions (BSF) anthology series in 2014.